StemVibrations/RandomFields/docs/index.rst

 * Matern
 * Linear (not for conditioned random fields)

-Additional functoinalities are used to generate conditioned random fields.
+Additional functionalities are used to generate conditioned random fields.

 Tutorials